jim-schwoebel/video_record/README.md

 python3 record.py test.avi 60
 ```

+Note that you may need to grant permission in the terminal for newer versions of Mac operating systems.

 ## Feedback
 Any feedback this repository is greatly appreciated.
 * If you find something that is missing or doesn't work, please consider opening a [GitHub issue](https://github.com/jim-schwoebel/video_record/issues).